André Malraux: After the war

 Among many initiatives, Malraux launched an innovative (and subsequently widely imitated) program to clean the blackened façades of notable French buildings, revealing the natural stone underneath.
 He also created a number of maisons de la culture in provincial cities and worked to preserve France's national heritage by promoting industrial archaeology.
 An intellectual who took the arts very seriously, Malraux saw his mission as Culture Minister to preserve France's heritage and to improve the cultural levels of the masses.
 Malraux's efforts to promote French culture mostly concerned renewing old or building new libraries, art galleries, museums, theatres, opera houses, and maisons de la culture (centres built in provincial cities that were a mixture of a library, art gallery and theatre).
+In 1964 he created the Inventaire général du patrimoine culturel to record all goods based on archival sources created by human kind throughout France.
 Film, television and music took less of Malraux's time, and the changing demographics caused by immigration from the Third World stymied his efforts to promote French high culture, as many immigrants from Muslim and African nations did not find French high culture that compelling.
-A passionate bibliophile, Malraux built up a huge collections of books both as a cultural minister for the nation and as a man for himself.
+A passionate bibliophile, Malraux built up a huge collection of books both as a cultural minister for the nation and as a man for himself.

 Malraux was an outspoken supporter of the Bangladesh liberation movement during the 1971 Liberation War of Bangladesh and despite his age seriously considered joining the struggle.
 When Indira Gandhi came to Paris in November 1971, there was extensive discussion between them about the situation in Bangladesh.

 During this post-war period, Malraux published a series of semi-autobiographical works, the first entitled Antimémoires (1967).
 A later volume in the series, Lazarus, is a reflection on death occasioned by his experiences during a serious illness.
 La Tête d'obsidienne (1974) (translated as Picasso's Mask) concerns Picasso, and visual art more generally.
 In his last book, published posthumously in 1977, L'Homme précaire et la littérature, Malraux propounded the theory that there was a bibliothèque imaginaire where writers created works that influenced subsequent writers much as painters learned their craft by studying the old masters; once they have understood the work of the old masters, writers would sally forth with the knowledge gained to create new works that added to the growing and never-ending bibliothèque imaginaire.
 (See also musée imaginaire).
 An elitist who appreciated what he saw as the high culture of all the nations of the world, Malraux was especially interested in art history and archaeology, and saw his duty as a writer to share what he knew with ordinary people.
 An aesthete, Malraux believed that art was spiritually enriching and necessary for humanity.